-Since 2000, Jack has focused on venture capital as the critical component of company building for seed- and early-stage technology companies.
-Jack began making venture investments in 2005, with an emphasis on information technology products.
-By combining his front-line entrepreneurial operating experience with venture capital investments, Jack helped drive the success of some of the most promising companies in Northern California.
-Jack worked closely with company founders to fine-tune strategies, build management teams, recruit key members of the Board of Directors and Advisory Boards, grow revenues, raise capital, and facilitate a positive exit.
-Operating primarily inside California’s technology triangle (bounded by San Francisco, San Jose, and Sacramento), Jack has developed a track record of investing in early-stage companies (including the first-round investment in Soft Machines, recently acquired by Intel for $300 million).
-Since 2009, Jack has been running innovation programs to mentor startups and collaborate with corporate venture groups from across the U.S.
+I view venture capital as the critical component of company building for seed- and early-stage technology companies.
+I began making venture investments in 2005, with an emphasis on information technology products.
+By combining my front-line entrepreneurial operating experience with venture capital investments, I helped drive the success of some of the most promising companies here at home.
+I worked closely with company founders to fine-tune strategies, build management teams, recruit key members of the Board of Directors and Advisory Boards, grow revenues, raise capital, and facilitate a positive exit.